crowdbotics/modules/react-native/splash/README.md

-# CB Basic Splash Screen
+# Splash Screen

-The CB Basic Splash Screen is a ReactNative based splash screen, by that means, it truly isn't executed until after the app is fully loaded.
+The Splash Screen is a ReactNative based splash screen, by that means, it truly isn't executed until after the app is fully loaded.
 If it's desired to appear during load, you will need to build a native screen in both Android and iOS directories of the project.